Paris — June 16, 1940

 He didn’t reach Angerville until early in the afternoon.
 The square in front of the white stucco Hotel de France was jammed with cars, tumbled together like fish trapped in a net.
 He finally found an opening by driving on the sidewalk of the vegetable market, slowly pushing people out of the way with his front bumper, until he reached a gap in the cars he could squeeze through, scraping both front fenders on either side.
 A few of the men around him cursed as he forced his way through, but without energy.
 He parked the car on the lawn of the church and muscled his way through the crowd back to the hotel.
 He passed a house with a small garden in front.
 The fence had been torn down and the vegetables ripped out of the ground.
 At a table on the hotel veranda, a woman, her face streaked with dried blood, sat by herself.
 She was cradling a baby in her lap.
 The baby looked dead; so did the woman.
 No one paid attention to her.

 “C’est des conneries!
 No food.
 No rooms.
 Nothing to drink.
 No fucking anything,” complained an older man as Walter reached the hotel’s entrance.
-From his grease-stained blue de travail, Walter guessed some kind of mechanic.
+From his greased-stained blue de travail, Walter guessed some kind of mechanic.
 Walter just nodded as he pushed inside to the reception.
 Amazingly, there was still someone at the desk, a little man, taken to combing his disappearing light hair upwards to hide his growing baldness.

 He sized up Walter immediately.
 “I’m so sorry Monsieur, we are full up and the kitchen is closed.
 Perhaps if you want to eat, you might try the café across the street?”
 Walter had seen the sign, “Café et Tabac.”
 The metal grille was pulled down over the storefront.